jacygao/jacygao.github.io/content/post/event-sourcing.md

 author: "Jacy Gao"
 ---

 Many years ago, I implemented a system based on the concept of Event Sourcing.
 Years later, I realised my understanding of Event Sourcing had been wrong this whole time.
-This article talks about everything got me confused about Event Sourcing.
+This article talks about everything that got me confused about Event Sourcing.

 # State vs Event